Spanish conquest of Sardinia: Background

-After the War of the Spanish Succession, with the Treaty of Rastatt, Spain lost all its possessions in Sardinia, Italy and the Low Countries.
-The Kingdom of Sardinia, the Spanish Netherlands, the Duchy of Milan and the Kingdom of Naples were given to Austria, while Sicily was given to the Duke of Savoy.
-These territories had been under Spanish rule for nearly two centuries, and their loss was perceived as a great blow to the country in both practical and prestige terms.
+After the War of the Spanish Succession, the Treaty of Rastatt made Spain lose all possessions in Sardinia, Italy, and the Low Countries.
+The Kingdom of Sardinia, the Spanish Netherlands, the Duchy of Milan and the Kingdom of Naples were given to Austria, and Sicily was given to the Duke of Savoy.
+Those territories had been under Spanish rule for nearly two centuries, Sardinia since the 14th century, and their loss was perceived as a great blow to the country in terms of both practicality and prestige.

-In 1717, with the rise of Spain as an important military power again, and the ambitions of King Philip V of Spain to regain Spanish supremacy in Italy and the Mediterranean, the rest of the European powers, Great Britain, France and Austria, to strengthen the Treaty of Utrecht (1713), contemplated ceding Sicily to the Holy Roman Emperor Charles VI, but this arrangement displeased Spain, which wanted to recover the island.
-With this background, and the arrest in Milan of Spanish Grand Inquisitor Jose Molina by the Austrians, Philip V obtained the pretext he sought.
-In July, the King of Spain ordered the Spanish fleet, prepared in Barcelona, to conquer Sardinia, initiating hostilities with Austria.
+In 1717, with the rise of Spain as an important military power again and the ambitions of King Philip V of Spain to regain Spanish supremacy in Italy and the Mediterranean, the rest of the European powers (Great Britain, France and Austria), to strengthen the Treaty of Utrecht (1713), contemplated ceding Sicily to the Holy Roman Emperor Charles VI, but that arrangement displeased Spain, which wanted to recover the island.
+With that background and the arrest in Milan of Spanish Grand Inquisitor Jose Molina by the Austrians, Philip V obtained the pretext that he sought.
+In July, the King of Spain ordered the Spanish fleet, which had been prepared in Barcelona, to conquer Sardinia and initiated hostilities against Austria.